Lab 7 - Part 2: More Lidar in ArcGIS Pro

 The most effective way to determine the canopy density is to divide the study area into small, equal-sized units through rasterization.
 In each raster cell, you compare the number of above-ground points to the total number of points to estimate the density or cover percentage.
 The process will create a raster where the values range from 0 to 1, with 0 representing no canopy cover and 1 representing total or 100% cover.

-- Ensure the points in the LAS Dataset are filtered to only show the ground points and withheld and noise points are excluded.
+- Ensure the points in the LAS Dataset are filtered to only show the ground points.

 -

-Use the LAS Point Statistics As Raster tool to calculate the ground point count for each cell setting the sampling value at 30.
+Use the LAS Point Statistics As Raster tool to calculate the ground point count for each cell, setting the sampling value at 15 (15 meters).

 - Now filter the points so only the medium and high vegetation classes are selected.
-This will exclude lower ground vegetation from the canopy cover analysis.
+This will exclude lower ground vegetation and ground points from the canopy cover analysis.

-- Repeat step 18 for the aboveground points, keeping the cell size the same.
+- Repeat the for the aboveground points, keeping the cell size the same.
 When you are done you will have two files showing the pointy density for the ground and aboveground points

 Create Model in ArcGIS Pro to calculate the Canopy Density (cover %)